Definition of 'notebook'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 BEFORE buying any new items, hunt around the house for pens, notebooks and other bits and pieces hidden in drawers.
 The Sun (2016)We suggest keeping a notebook by the bed.
 The Sun (2014)There was a notebook in the pocket.
 Times, Sunday Times (2010)Take your time and make sure you have notebook and pen handy.
 Christianity Today (2000)From his pocket he took a small notebook.
 Bomber Keep a notebook with you at all times.
 The Sun (2012)Sit upright at a table with pen and notebook.
 23 Steps to Successful Achievement (1972)He keeps a notebook by his bedside.
 Times, Sunday Times (2010)Or you could try the old trick of turning them into a notebook to keep by the phone.
 Times, Sunday Times (2008)It was like tearing off the top of a notebook computer and imagining that it was clear on both sides.
 Times, Sunday Times (2006)His favoured means of working was to jot ideas into a small notebook the moment they came into his mind.
 Times, Sunday Times (2006)This notebook's pages have gone all wavy.
 Times, Sunday Times (2010)A number of the smaller notebooks that made up the journal are also missing.
 Times, Sunday Times (2011)The rest of the time you get to watch football matches, writing down your dream squad in a small notebook.
 Times, Sunday Times (2008)I took my notebook from my pocket, opened a page and held my pen ready.
-Times, Sunday Times (2008)More than 90 police pocket notebooks that could contain crucial information about the Hillsborough disaster have been recovered by investigators.
-Times, Sunday Times (2013)A notebook computer, a digital cell phone, or a digital watch can all be considered personal digital assistants.
+Times, Sunday Times (2008)A notebook computer, a digital cell phone, or a digital watch can all be considered personal digital assistants.
 THE 22 IMMUTABLE LAWS OF BRANDING (2002)

 Trends of 'notebook'